 The new American Express Airpoints Platinum card has the following key benefits:

-- The fastest way to earn Air New Zealand Airpoints Dollars in New Zealand at 1 APD earned per $59 spent
+- The fastest way to earn Air New Zealand Airpoints Dollars in New Zealand for personal credit cards at 1 APD earned per $59 spent

 - Complimentary access twice per year to the American Express Lounge in Sydney International